Golden lion tamarin: Home range and use of space

-Golden lion tamarin groups are highly territorial.
-They have areas of exclusive use, but engage in aggressive encounters with neighboring groups at borders and in areas of overlap.
+Golden lion tamarin groups are highly territorial; they have areas of exclusive use, but engage in aggressive encounters with neighboring groups at borders and in areas of overlap.
 These encounters feature chases and characteristic vocalizations and posturing, and can include brief physical contact and fights.
 Peres proposed that these encounters served to reinforce boundaries and preserve areas of exclusive use, "preventing neighbors from trespassing farther" (p 232).
 The term "home range" is used here, representing the full area that a tamarin group uses, including both areas of exclusive use and areas of overlap with neighboring groups.
 For one study group in Poço das Antas Biological Reserve, about 60% of the study group's home range was overlapped by the home ranges of neighboring groups.

 A long-term study in Poço das Antas Biological Reserve calculated a mean home range size of 50.5 ha (124.8 acres) for golden lion tamarin groups over one-year periods(pp 66–67), with a range of 17.4-87.7 ha (43.0-216.7 acres).
-Reports from União Biological Reserve indicate larger home range sizes there, which may be a result of lower population density in União at the time of the studies, as well as differences in calculation methods.
+Reports from União Biological Reserve indicate larger home range sizes there, which may be a result of lower population density in União at the time of the studies as well as differences in calculation methods.
 Golden lion tamarin home ranges are not static over time.
 One study found a mean of 77% home range overlap for a group between one year and the next.
 Wild golden lion tamarins use their home ranges unevenly, with some areas used much more heavily than others.
-In a study in Poço das Antas Biological Reserve, "core areas", where 50% of a group's location records were documented, averaged approximately 10% of a group's total home range.
+In a study in Poço das Antas Biological Reserve, "core areas", where 50% of a group's location records were documented, averaged around 10% of a group's total home range.

-Reports of average daily travel distances for individual groups of golden lion tamarins range from 1,339 to 2,135 m (4,393 to 7,005 feet).
+Reports of average daily travel distances for individual groups range from 1,339 to 2,135 m (4,393 to 7,005 ft).
 Single-day travel distances for groups vary more widely.
-For example, in one study of two groups in União Biological Reserve, single day travel distances ranged from 401 to 3,916 m (1,316 to 12,848 feet).
+For example, in one study of two groups in União Biological Reserve, single-day travel distances ranged from 401 to 3,916 m (1,316 to 12,848 ft).